Selling Your Home: The Legal Process

 1. Engage the professionals.
 A house sale will almost certainly involve some stress at some point, but ensuring that you have a good team of professionals will help to minimise this.
 If you are selling through an estate agent or at auction, you should talk to several agents or auctioneers before engaging one.
 If you have decided to handle your sale yourself, or to use an online agency, it will be even more important that you have an experienced and reliable solicitor to handle the legal proceedings.
 Find a specialist solicitor who will understand the process and make it easier for you to complete your sale with ease.

 2. Prepare all documents.
 The legal process of selling your home is dependent upon all the paperwork being present and correct when needed.
 You should provide your solicitor with the title documents to your property as soon as possible, so that he or she can draw up the contracts for your sale.
-You must also provide recent copies of relevant utility receipts and identification documents, and you should be advised of these in detail by your solicitor.
+You must also provide a BER (Building Energy Rating) certificate, LPT (Local Property Tax) received up to the end of the current year.

 3. Consider contents.
 If you wish to sell any of the contents of the house, you will need to let your solicitor and estate agent know what you wish to sell and the price you are asking.
 If your buyer wants to buy these, this will be incorporated into your contracts.
 You should be aware that you are legally obliged to remove all contents not included in the sale before the keys are handed to the new owner and the sale is complete.

-5. Sign contracts.
+4. Sign contracts.
 You and your buyer will sign contracts as soon as all enquiries have been answered satisfactorily and all investigations regarding the property are complete.
+On signing the purchaser will bring the deposit up to 10% of the purchase price.
 Your solicitor will prepare these contracts, and then hold them until the day of completion or closing.
-On this day, your buyer will transfer the agreed funds, and your solicitor will release the property keys to the new owner.
+On the closing day, the buyer will transfer the agreed funds, and your solicitor.
+He will then release the property keys to the new owner.
 Any loans on the property will be repaid in full, and the balance of the monies will be transferred to you.